Skip to content

 Inside CERN's Large Hadron Collider (AN/J. Heilprin)

-The Large Hadron Collider restarted in the early afternoon with two beams containing a relatively small number of protons circulating in opposite directions around its 27-kilometer ring at their injection energy of 450 billion electronvolts (450 GeV), CERN reported.
-The aim of increasing the LHC's energy is to increase the number of proton collisions for experiments, which boosts the probability of more discoveries about the universe’s fundamental properties.
+After a shutdown of more than three years, the Large Hadron Collider restarted in the early afternoon with two beams containing a relatively small number of protons circulating in opposite directions around its 27-kilometer ring at their injection energy of 450 billion electronvolts (450 GeV), CERN reported.

 Latest